coolmaksat/hvpapp/README.md

 # Mendelian Synthetic Exomes

-Our prepared set of synthetic exomes are available [here](http://www.bio2vec.net/pvp/raw_exomes/).
+Our prepared set of synthetic exomes filtered by MAF < 1% are available [here](http://www.bio2vec.net/pvp/deepPVP/clinvar/raw_exomes/).
 This directory contains VCF-format synthetic exomes.
-The file `clinvar_variants.txt` contains a list of pathogenic ClinVar variants used to create the synthetic exomes (with their OMIM IDs).
-The i-th variant in `clinvar_variants.txt` is used to create `var_i.vcf` synthetic exome.
-The subdirectory `wo_maf` contains unfiltered VCF files while `with_maf/` contains pre-filtered exomes based on MAF (i.e filter out variants with MAF > 1%).
+The file `patho.txt` contains a list of pathogenic ClinVar variants used to create the synthetic exomes (with their OMIM IDs).
+The i-th variant in `patho.txt` is used to create `var_i.vcf` synthetic exome.

-# Mendelian Synthetic Genomes

-Our prepared set of synthetic genomes are available [here](http://www.bio2vec.net/pvp/raw_genomes/).
-This directory contains VCF-format synthetic genomes.
-The file `clinvar_variants.txt` contains a list of pathogenic ClinVar variants used to create the synthetic genomes (with their OMIM IDs).
-The i-th variant in `clinvar_variants.txt` is used to create `var_i.vcf` synthetic genome.
-The subdirectory `wo_maf` contains unfiltered VCF files while `with_maf/` contains pre-filtered exomes based on MAF (i.e filter out variants with MAF > 1%).

-Results for the above sets of synetheic exomes and genomes can be found [here](http://www.bio2vec.net/pvp/exome_results/) and  [here](http://www.bio2vec.net/pvp/genome_results/).
-Please note that these results were obtained using PVP release version 1.0.
+Results files are available for [here](http://www.bio2vec.net/pvp/deepPVP/clinvar/) using DeepPVP, CADD, DANN, GWAVA, and Genomiser.

 # Digenic Synthetic Genomes

-Our prepared set of synthetic genomes are available for [di-allelic](http://www.bio2vec.net/pvp/dida/di_data) samples, and [tri-allelic](http://www.bio2vec.net/pvp/dida/tri_data) samples.
-This directory contains VCF-format synthetic genomes created by appending either di -allelic or tri-allelic variants from the DIgenic diseases DAtabase (DIDA).
-The files `di_var1.txt` and `di_var2.txt` list the variants used to create the synthetic genomes for di-alellic samples.
-The i-th variants in `di_var1.txt` and `di_var2.txt` are used to create `var_i.vcf` synthetic genome in di-allelic samples.
-Similarly, for the tri-allelic samples,  the files `tri_var1.txt`, `tri_var2.txt`, and `tri_var3.txt` list their respective tri-allelic variants.
+Our prepared set of synthetic genomes are available for [di-allelic](http://www.bio2vec.net/pvp/deepPVP/dida/raw_genomes/di) samples, and [tri-allelic](http://www.bio2vec.net/pvp/deepPVP/dida/raw_genomes/tri) samples.
+This directory contains VCF-format synthetic genomes created by appending either di-allelic or tri-allelic variants from the DIgenic diseases DAtabase (DIDA).
+The files `di_vars.txt` list the variants used to create the synthetic genomes for di-alellic samples.
+The i-th variants in `di_vars.txt` are used to create `var_i.vcf` synthetic genome in di-allelic samples.
+Similarly, for the tri-allelic samples,  the files `tri_vars.txt`list their respective tri-allelic variants.

-Results files are available for [di-allelic](http://www.bio2vec.net/pvp/dida/di_results) genomes, and [tri-allelic](http://www.bio2vec.net/pvp/dida/tri_results) genomes.
-We also provide a [summary table](http://www.bio2vec.net/pvp/dida-results/digenic-results.tsv) with an overview over all results.
-Please note that these results were obtained using PVP release version 1.1.
+Results files are available for [here](http://www.bio2vec.net/pvp/deepPVP/dida/) using DeepPVP, CADD, DANN, GWAVA, and Genomiser.

 # Contact